echicken/MMDVMHost-utils/README.md

 ## State

 A wrapper around LogDriver and Confrigger that lets you monitor the current state of MMDVMHost, view and change the settings.
+Watches the current log file and switches to a new log file when it appears.
+Watches the configuration file for changes (in case it's modified by some external process, eg. a text editor).

 ```js
 const State = require('MMDVMHost-utils').State;